edvin/pillar/docs/guides/testing.md

 - Snapshots are respected.
 - Upcasters run.
-- Fetch strategies (chunked, streaming, load‑all) are used.
+- Fetch strategies (chunked, streaming, load-all) are used.
 - Outbox publication runs (if your handlers record publishable events).

 ---